These emotional regulation worksheets will help your students focus on the present by using their five senses.

 2 Things You Smell: Take another deep breath in with your nose.
 This one can be tough because there aren’t always smelly things around.
 You might be able to notice the smell of hand sanitizer someone just used, or maybe your teacher is wearing perfume.
 If you can’t notice any smells, write down your favorite things to smell, like freshly baked cookies or outside after it rains.

 1 Thing You Taste: Move your tongue around in your mouth if you need to.
 Is your mouth still minty from brushing your teeth?
 Or can you still taste the peanut butter you had at lunch?
 If you can’t taste anything, or if you have a bad taste in your mouth, write down your favorite thing to taste.

 Once you’ve finished, take another deep breath.

 Students should feel a lot more calm than they did when they started.
-If they’re still feeling stressed or upset, you could have them take another deep breath and go through the lists again, trying to think of different things they see, feel, hear, smell, and taste.
+However, if these emotional regulation worksheets don’t help, and they’re still feeling stressed or upset, you could have them take another deep breath and go through the lists again, trying to think of different things they see, feel, hear, smell, and taste.
 Or, have them try another coping strategy that may work better in this situation.

 - Wilma Jean – The Worry Machine by Julia Cook

 - Saturday Is Swimming Day by Hyewon Yum